Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: The algorithm

-\paragraph{The \gdc\ algorithm} Given user specified algebraic variety $\psi$ (the precondition) and polynomial template $\pi$ specifying $P= \pi[\reals^n]$, our objective is to compute $P\cap I_\psi$.
-Let us call $p\in \reals[\xx]$ a \emph{polynomial invariant} for $F$ and $\xx_0$ if the function $p(t;\xx_0)$ is identically $0$.
-A polynomial invariant expresses a law which is satisfied by the solution of the initial value problem $(F,\xx_0)$, that is a conservation law.
+A polynomial invariant expresses a law which is satisfied by the solution of the initial value problem $(F,\vv_0)$, that is a conservation law.
 We will rely on the following two lemmas.
 The first one is just a reformulation of the definition of $I_\psi=\Id(\phi_\psi)$.
-For the (easy) proof of the second, see e.g. \cite{Fossacs17}.
+The easy proof of the second lemma is reported in Appendix \ref{app:proofs}.